- 1 WHAT IS TURMERIC FOR DOGS?

 When shopping, look for products with 95% curcuminoids.
 Additionally, products that contain black pepper or piperine are preferable as it helps with absorption.
 Which leads us to…

 Speaking of absorption, let’s talk about that.
 It turns out, turmeric isn’t easily absorbed by dogs.
 That’s why the all of the recipes Dr. Doug English invented have some sort of base.
-If the turmeric isn’t mixed into some sort of paste, oil, or gravy, there is a good chance it will just pass through your dog’s digestive system without being absorbed.
+If this herb isn’t mixed into some sort of turmeric paste, oil, or gravy, there is a good chance it will just pass through your dog’s digestive system without being absorbed.

 Luckily, there are a few things you can do to increase the likelihood of it being absorbed.
 If you don’t go with one of the recipes above, RealFarmacy recommends that you at least: